heimrichhannot/contao-pdf-creator-bundle/README.md

 ### Add pdf creator to your bundle

 1. Use `PdfGenerator::generate()` to generate a pdf with your content.
-It expects an id of an PDF Creator config, html content and an `PdfContext` instance.
+   It expects an id of an PDF Creator config, html content and an `PdfContext` instance and returns a [`PdfCreatorResult`](https://heimrichhannot.github.io/pdf-creator/classes/HeimrichHannot-PdfCreator-PdfCreatorResult.html) instance.

     ```php
     use Heimrichhannot\PdfCreatorBundle\Generator\PdfGenerator;